What is gold spot price?

 The price of gold seems to move around quite a bit.
 What are some things that cause changes in the gold price?

+The price for an ounce of gold is the same all over the globe; otherwise an arbitrage opportunity would exist.
+The world spot gold price is simply converted into local currencies to give market participants the price for 1 troy ounce of .999 fine gold in their respective local currency.
 Gold is viewed by some as a “safe-haven” asset for it is one of the only assets with virtually no counter-party risks (gold requires no performance by outside entities to retain its value).
 This is why gold’s value may potentially rise during times of economic instability or geopolitical uncertainty.

 Why does gold trade essentially 24 hours per day?

 Gold is traded all over the globe through all different time zones.
 In addition, with today’s markets running nearly around the clock, the need for constant price discovery has increased.
 Gold trades virtually around the clock to allow for banks, financial institutions and retail investors to access the gold market when they choose.

 Gold spot prices change every few seconds during market hours and can fluctuate throughout the course of a day based on breaking news, supply and demand, and other macroeconomic factors.
 The gold spot price is determined by a variety of domestic and foreign exchanges, allowing the gold spot price to consistently update from 6PM EST to 5:15PM EST, Sunday to Friday (markets close from 5:15 PM to 6 PM EST each weekday).
 The changes in gold prices are due to supply/demand, as well as order flow and other factors.

 How does platinum improve our world?